 in the production, transmission, distribution and consumption of energy and fuels and in construction (ISP3)

 · The Gdansk-Gdynia-Sopot Metropolitan Area

 The Pomeranian Hydrogen Valley aims to create conditions for full implementation in Pomerania of transport based on "green" hydrogen, i.e. hydrogen obtained from renewable energy sources.
 The flagship project with a set of measurable results will be named "Hy-way to Hel".
 It is targeted at organization of rail and sea transport routes based on hydrogen-powered ships and trains.
 2,000 tons of "green" hydrogen per year for public transport will be a key target.
 The Pomeranian Hydrogen Valley program is fully compatible with Pomeranian Smart Specializations.

-The program will also affect a number of other areas, including research and development works through the involvement of Polish universities, including the extensive use of the potential of the Gdańsk University of Technology and opens up the possibility of creating a new profession of technician and engineer with the competences necessary for the construction and operation of hydrogen installations.
+The program will also affect a number of other areas, including research and development works through the involvement of Polish universities, including potential of the Gdańsk University of Technology with a prospect of creating a new profession of technician and engineer with the competences necessary for the construction and operation of hydrogen installations.

 Hydrogen technologies show technological maturity.
-These are technologies known for years and also used in the Polish industry.
-Poland is the 5th producer of hydrogen in the world.
+These technologies are known for years and used in the Polish industry.
+Poland is the 5th producer of hydrogen in EU.
 It is a proven and safe technology.
-Important for the success of the “Hy-way to Hel” project will also be an extensive promotion of this type of technology in society and convincing people that it is a clean and safe fuel of the future - said Marek Foltynowicz, hydrogen expert at Grupa Lotos.
+Important for the success of the “Hy-way to Hel” project will also be an extensive promotion of this type of technology in society and convincing people that it is clean and safe as a fuel - said Marek Foltynowicz, hydrogen expert at Grupa Lotos.